Social dialogue and tripartism

-- Negotiation, consultation and information exchange between and among the different actors;
+- Negotiation, consultation and information exchange between and among governments, employers’ and workers’ organizations;

 - Dispute prevention and resolution; and

-- Strong, independent workers' and employers' organizations with the technical capacity and access to relevant information to participate in social dialogue;
+- Strong, independent and representative employers' and workers’ organizations with the technical capacity to participate in social dialogue and access to relevant information;

-- Political will and commitment to engage in social dialogue on the part of all the parties;
+- Political will, trust and commitment to engage in social dialogue by all the parties;

-- Respect for the fundamental rights of freedom of association and collective bargaining; and
+- Respect for the fundamental rights of freedom of association and effective recognition of the right to collective bargaining; and

 - An enabling legal and institutional framework.